Visualization Tasks for Unlabeled Graphs: Process

 \section{Process}

-We interleaved five activities in parallel, through multiple rounds of iterative refinement that occurred across six months, through individual work from the first author and weekly meetings with two other authors, until convergence where consensus was reached.
+We interleaved six process stages through multiple rounds of iterative refinement that occurred across six months, through individual work from the first author and weekly meetings with two other senior authors, until convergence where consensus was reached.
 Our process included the methods of literature review and reflective synthesis.